 Turla's ability to compromise TLS communication shows that the security and integrity of the protocol implementation is at risk and can be breached for various malicious intents—whether for espionage or for financial gain.
 Although this specific technique is currently reserved to an exclusive club, once it is demonstrated and exposed in the public domain, it has the potential to become widespread and part of the arsenal of more threat actors.

 At times when TLS communication is at risk, addressing such a threat becomes more crucial than ever.
-Organizations that rely on TLS are required to reconsider their security controls and evaluate the effectiveness of their processes for protecting machine identity.
+Organizations that rely on TLS are required to reconsider their security controls and evaluate the effectiveness of their processes for managing machine identity.

 Protection strategies for machine identities in an organizational network must ensure that trusted digital certificates are not manipulated, and authorized stores are monitored and supervised.
 To do this, organizations should maintain maximum visibility of their network and properly configure their security applications, such as NGFW, with their digital certificates to enable them to alert on any modification of the trusted identities in the network.
 Detecting the usage of rogue certificates will increase the chance of securing the integrity of communication and tackle a potential MitM attack.